Best Practices for Accepting Card Payments

 Get to know your customer before completing a large transaction.
 Verify your customer’s identity, billing address and business (if applicable) prior to processing a high-ticket item or sizeable order.
 Do a Google search or ask for a government-issued ID and match the name on the ID to the name on the payment card.

-If you’re shipping an item, check whether the billing and shipping postcodes match.
+If you’re delivering an item, check whether the billing and delivery postcodes match.
 If they don’t, ask your customer why.
 Their answer should make practical sense.
 If it doesn’t, don’t accept the payment.

 To find out more about accepting credit card payments, check out our Seller Community.